2 Things you must know before you purchase any savings plan

 For the context of this article, the savings plan I will be referring to is the plans offered by insurance companies only.
 The instruments offered by banks and other financial institutions will not be discussed in this article.

-Start with the end in mind: What are you saving for?
+1. What are you saving for?